We feature 7 ski areas in France

 Best Ski Resorts for Family Ski Holidays in France

-If you’re taking your family skiing, you want a resort that’s not too big – away from the crowds - and is suitable for beginners and junior skiers.
+If you’re taking your family skiing in France, you want a resort that’s not too big – away from the crowds - and is suitable for beginners and junior skiers.
 France has some great options, with ski-in, ski-out accommodation and top quality ski schools in many resorts.
 La Rosiere, Les Gets or Flaine all tick these boxes.

 Best Traditional French Ski Resorts